 - Old products that have been written off

-If your charity, community group, college or school would like to find out more, please get in touch with us.
-We will add your details to our database of community groups.
+If your organisation is already registered, then you will remain on our database of community groups.
 When a B&Q store has something to donate, they will use this list to get in touch with groups in their area.

 Please note that we have many groups registered with us and demand for support is very high.
 Whilst we would love to provide materials to every organisation who joins the scheme this is not always possible.
 We cannot guarantee when we will be able to support, or what will be offered due to the nature of the materials being donated.